Can Know Your Customer (KYC) automation for banks put an end to terrorism financing and money laundering?

 Ready?

-Why is KYC in banking necessary?
+Why is KYC in banks necessary?

 By law, banks and other financial institutions must constitute the legitimacy of their customer’s identities and determine their risk factor.
 But why and when did this become mandatory?